 - Molasses added for natural flavoring

-- Miniature (<350lbs) = 10 mg
+- Miniature (<350 lbs) = 10 mg CBD

-- Pony (<900lbs) = 20 mg
+- Pony (350 – 900 lbs) = 20 mg CBD

-- Horse (<1500lbs) = 50 mg
+- Horse (900 – 1500 lbs) = 50 mg CBD

-- XL/Draft (>1500lbs) = 65 mg
+- XL/Draft (>1500 lbs) = 65 mg CBD

-Why People Use CBD Pellets For Horses?
+Why People Use CBD Pellets for Horses

-How do CBD Pellets For Horses Work?
+How Do CBD Pellets for Horses Work?

-As previously addressed, cannabinoids are compounds that are capable of interacting with the ECS, and almost every living creature is born with this system.
+Most people who ask this question are really asking, “how does CBD work in horses”?
+To understand how CBD works in horses, you may need a vague understanding of how cannabinoids work within the ECS.
+As previously addressed, cannabinoids are compounds capable of interacting with the ECS, and almost every living creature is born with this system.

 There are 3 types of cannabinoids: endocannabinoids, phytocannabinoids, and synthetic cannabinoids.
 However, we will only be focusing on endocannabinoids and phytocannabinoids.
 Here is a brief description of each to explain them:

-Other Benefits Of CBD Hemp Pellets For Horses
+Other Benefits of CBD Pellets for Horses

-Naturally, broad-spectrum CBD products will include antioxidants, essential fatty acids (Omega 3 & 6), amino acids, and minerals such as minerals like phosphorus, magnesium, potassium, calcium, sulfur, iron and zinc.
-Broad-spectrum CBD oil should also contain natural vitamins such as vitamin A, C, E, and B Complex vitamins.
+The hemp plant naturally contains various nutrients that may be beneficial to horses.
+Naturally, broad spectrum CBD products will include antioxidants, essential fatty acids (Omega 3 & 6), amino acids, and minerals like phosphorus, magnesium, potassium, calcium, sulfur, iron, and zinc.
+Broad spectrum CBD oil should also contain natural vitamins such as vitamin A, C, E, and B complex vitamins.

-All these dietary nutrients may really be helpful to any horse.
+All these dietary nutrients may be helpful to any horse.
 These nutrients may help to enhance a horse’s performance, avoid a vitamin E deficiency myopathy, and so much more.
 The list goes on.

 In addition, most of these side effects are only temporary.
 Mild side effects may arise as the body is becoming accustomed to CBD.
 Once accustomed, the side effects usually subside and do not return.

-Practically all horse owners and trainers are familiar with horse pellets and some of them might be familiar with CBD oil for horses.
+Practically all horse owners and trainers are familiar with horse pellets, and some of them might be familiar with CBD oil for horses.
 However, most are not aware of the combination of the two: CBD horse pellets.